patricklafrance/wmfnext-shell/README.md

 ### Fetch data

-Static pages are usually not why an organization will create a federated application with [Webpack Module Federation](https://webpack.js.org/concepts/module-federation) and [React Router](https://reactrouter.com/).

-Data fetching is an important part of an application and React Router is really good at it with the [loader API](https://reactrouter.com/en/main/route/loader).
-In this example, we will render in a page the first 5 characters returned by the [Rick and Morty API](https://rickandmortyapi.com/).
+Data fetching is an important part of an application and React Router is now really good at it with the [loader API](https://reactrouter.com/en/main/route/loader).
+In this example, we'll render in a new page the first 5 characters returned by the [Rick and Morty API](https://rickandmortyapi.com/).

- > Loaders is one solution for data fetching which works very well with React Router.
-Depending of the needs of your application, it might not be the best solution.
-An alternative solution like [TanStack Query](https://tanstack.com/query/latest) is also a great choice even if it's not native to React Router.
+ > Loaders is a data fetching solution which works very well with React Router.
+Depending of the needs of your application, there might be a better solution out there.
+For example, [TanStack Query](https://tanstack.com/query/latest) is a great choice if you need to prefetch a lot of data and are looking for a client side state management solution.

-👉 First, add a new page with a loader function to the remote module application.
+👉 First, add a new page to the remote module application.

 ```tsx
 // remote-1 - Page8.tsx